Come and Get It (1936 film): Production

-William Wyler had begun post-production work on Dodsworth when he was summoned to Goldwyn's home and told he would be completing Come and Get It.
+William Wyler had begun post-production work on future Academy Award Best Picture-nominated Dodsworth when he was summoned to Goldwyn's home and told he would be completing Come and Get It.
 Wyler was loath to take over a film started by someone else, but Goldwyn threatened him with suspension if he refused to accept the assignment.
 He did so reluctantly, and in later years he recalled, "I was talked into doing it, and I've been sorry about that ever since.
 The picture wasn't very good."
 Wyler spent two weeks filming what amounted to about the final third of the completed film.
 He strongly objected to Goldwyn's desire to give him sole directing credit, and preferred his name not be attached to the film at all.
 He finally relented but only when Goldwyn agreed to give Hawks top billing.
 Wyler never considered Come and Get It a part of his filmography and disowned it whenever he could, although it greatly pleased Ferber, who praised Goldwyn "for the courage, sagacity, and power of decision" he demonstrated by "throwing out the finished Hawks picture and undertaking the gigantic task of making what amounted to a new picture."

 Exterior scenes were filmed along the North Fork Clearwater River in Idaho.

 The soundtrack includes "Aura Lea" by George R. Poulton and W. W. Fosdick and "The Bird on Nellie's Hat" by Alfred Solman and Arthur J. Lamb.